- Easypaisa, a leading digital wallet in Pakistan, reported a significant increase in activity during the lockdown

 |Value of transactions (PKRbn)||4,505||23%|

 The industry is concentrated, but a new entrant aims to disrupt the status quo.
-Pakistan's digital payments industry is very concentrated with the top-two players (Easypaisa and JazzCash) controlling 87% of the market (as of 2018), with around ten other players (such as UBL Omni, HBL Konnect) competing for the remaining 13%.
-Recently the State Bank of Pakistan has granted in-principle approval to SadaPay, a new start-up that is aiming to disrupt the industry with competitive pricing and a focus on the freelance customer segment.
+Pakistan's digital payments industry is very concentrated with the top-two players (Easypaisa and JazzCash) controlling 87% of the market (as of 2018), and around ten other players (such as UBL Omni, HBL Konnect) competing for the remaining 13%.
+Recently, the State Bank of Pakistan has granted an in-principle approval to SadaPay, a new start-up that is aiming to disrupt the industry with competitive pricing and a focus on the freelance customer segment.

 Banks would also benefit from digitalisation.
 Following the rise in digital payments, banks in Pakistan had ramped up their IT expenditure in 2019 and we now see more management focus on digitalisation, for example, in recent investor briefings.
+Having said that, not all banks are progressing equally.
+Bank Alfalah (our top tech play) has a strong focus on technology and is continuously improving and aggressively promoting its new mobile application, Alfa.
+Among larger-cap names, we think HBL is the most tech-savvy; both its Konnect (digital wallet for the unbanked) and HBL Mobile (for existing banking customers) products have been witnessing strong growth.

 This report is independent investment research as contemplated by COBS 12.2 of the FCA Handbook and is a research recommendation under COBS 12.4 of the FCA Handbook.
 Where it is not technically a res...